One of London’s most recognizable and popular attractions is the London Eye.

 The London Eye also offers what is known as a flexi fast-track ticket.
 This allows you to turn up at any time on your chosen day, giving you more flexibility over when you ride.

-These tickets cost £58 for adults, £52 for children aged 3-15 and are free for children under 3.
+These tickets between £45 and £65 for adults, £40.5 and £58.5 for children aged 3-15 and are free for children under 3.
 These tickets can only be booked online.

 VIP London Eye Experiences

 As well as the general tickets, there are normally a number of premium experiences that you can book at the London Eye.